 The “Rs” of modernization

 The application modernization framework, known as the “Rs” of modernization, is a helpful starting point when planning application modernization.
-These approaches range from minimal changes to a complete rethink of your application.
+Before diving into modernization approaches, it’s worth noting that not every legacy application requires transformation.
+Sometimes the best path forward is to replace with a commercial solution, keep what works, or retire systems that no longer serve the business.
+Once you’ve determined that modernization is the right choice, these approaches range from minimal changes to a complete rethink of your application.

 Replace

-In some cases, replacing your legacy application with a readily available commercial-off-the-shelf solution (COTS) or a Software-as-a-Service (SaaS) offering might be the most practical approach, particularly if the desired functionality exists in a packaged solution.
+In some cases, replacing your legacy application with a commercial-off-the-shelf solution (COTS) or Software-as-a-Service (SaaS) offering might be the most practical path if the desired functionality exists in a packaged solution.

 Retain

-Sometimes, the best course of action is to leave well-functioning applications alone.
-Certain legacy applications may already function reliably, deliver adequate business value, and have minimal interaction with other systems.
-If modernization offers a negligible return on investment, it’s often best to backlog these apps and focus resources elsewhere, continuing to monitor the application for signs that further action is required.
+If an application functions reliably, delivers adequate business value, and has minimal interaction with other systems, it’s often best to leave it alone and focus modernization resources elsewhere while continuing to monitor for signs that action is required.

 Retire